Saumya25tyagi/spotify-clone-html-css/README.md

 ## ⚠️ Note

 If the Spotify clone doesn't look right or feels zoomed in, try **zooming out your browser** (press `Ctrl` + `-` or `Cmd` + `-`).
-Currently, the clone is **not fully responsive**, but we’re working on it!
+Currently, the clone is **not fully responsive**, but I am working on it!

 ---